2.2. Electromagnetism in Matter#

 Introducing the splitting of free and bound charge and current into the equations of the electromagnetism, namely electric charge continuity and Maxwell’s equations,

-into Gauss’ law for the electric field
+Gauss’ law for the electric field, and the dielectric field.

 2.2.2.
 Examples#